 Tarey Bhir view point

 About 16 kms from Namchi town near the village of Sadam is the location of Tarey Bhir.
-It is a long ridge that spans east to west with deep gorge on one side.
+It is a long ridge that spans east to west with a deep gorge on one side.
 The total length of the steep ridge is about a kilometre.
 The government here has constructed pedestrian footsteps which you can follow to take the long ridge walk.
 The views from the top is great with Kalimpong, Teesta Bazar, Rongpo, Tinchuley, Peshok, Ichey Gaon and many other tourist destinations visible from here.

 Temi Tea Garden

 The only tea garden of Sikkim is located 30 kms from Namchi that is an hours drive.
 The organic tea garden produces some of the best tea in the region.
-Temi is a popular tourist destination and there are tourist accommodation available nearby for overnight stay.
+Temi is a popular tourist destination and there are tourist accommodation available nearby for an overnight stay.

 Indian Himalayan Centre for Adventure and Eco-tourism is located about 15 kms from Namchi.
-Within the compound there is also a tourist accommodation with great mountain views.
+Within the compound, there is also a tourist accommodation with great mountain views.
 Tourists visit the IHCAE compound for panoramic mountain view of the surrounding.
 There is a nice restaurant here which offers good Indian and continental food.